 - Roots, root vegetables, and squashes

 - Fresh herbs and raw spices

-There is some debate as to whether certain items are in fact, truly raw and thus suitable for a raw foods diet, and many people prefer to exclude some processed foods from their diet, even though they may be raw.
-If you are preparing food for others, its best to err on the side of caution, and prepare a dish that you know is 100% raw, such as a salad or fruit dish.
+There is some debate as to whether certain items are in fact truly raw and thus suitable for a raw foods diet, and many people prefer to exclude some processed foods from their diet, even though they may be indeed raw.
+If you are preparing food for people who follow this diet, it's best to err on the side of caution and prepare a dish that you know is 100 percent raw, such as a vegetable salad or fruit dish.